stsun/stsun.github.io/_pages/publications.md

 Shan, X., **S. Sun**, L. Wu, and M. Spall.
 Roles of the Labrador Current in the Atlantic Meridional Overturning Circulation responses to greenhouse warming. *submitted*.

-Zhang, B., M. Linz, **S. Sun**, and A. F. Thompson.
-A framework for constraining ocean mixing rates and overturning circulation from age tracer distributions. *submitted*.

 <!--
 Names with a "#" represent students advised by me.